 A particular reason why regression (4.2) may be subject to an omitted variable bias is due to the information effect of monetary policy.
-On days of monetary policy announcements, the Fed may release private information about its economic outlook and stock prices may respond to the information release in addition to the interest rate shock (e.g., Nakamura and Steinsson, 2018).
+On announcement days, the Fed may release private information about its economic outlook and stock prices may respond to the information release in addition to the interest rate shock (e.g., Nakamura and Steinsson, 2018).
 An omitted Fed "information shock" may have a direct effect on stock prices, while also moving bond prices and term premia.
 In fact, such an omitted shock can explain the positive effect of term premia on the S&P 500 in Table (4.2).
 To positive news about growth prospects, investors move out of longer-maturity bonds into shorter-maturity bonds or stocks, thereby raising term premia on longer-maturity bonds.
 Stock prices increase due to the additional demand for equity or because they reflect changes in growth expectations, giving rise to a positive relation between equity and term premia.

 Such an omitted shock may not only be a Fed "information shock" but could also represent some other macroeconomic news release or changes in investors' risk-attitudes.
-In Appendix E, I show that regression (4.2) gives biased estimates in the presence of such omitted shocks.
-However, if the omitted shock has a homogeneous direct effect on stock prices of two companies or indices, a reasonable assumption with respect to the mentioned shocks, then the bias is the same for the two companies or indices, while allowing for heterogeneous responses to term premia.
-Intuitively, when taking the difference of the two estimates, the bias cancels out, giving a consistent estimate of the difference.
+In Appendix E, I show that regression (4.2) gives biased estimates in the presence of such omitted shocks, which cannot be immediately resolved without direct observations of those shocks or instruments for the endogenous regressors.
+However, if the omitted shock has a homogeneous direct effect on stock prices of two companies or indices, a reasonable assumption with respect to the mentioned macroeconomic shocks which likely affect financial and nonfinancial companies similarly through non-interest rate channels, then the bias is the same for the two companies or indices.
+Intuitively, when taking the difference of the two estimates, the bias cancels out, giving a consistent estimate of the difference and allowing for heterogeneous responses to term premia and short-term rates, as summarized in Proposition 2.
 I therefore reestimate regression (4.2) using the difference in the return of the KBW Index and the adjusted S&P 500 as a dependent variable.
 Table 5.1 shows the results.
-For the 2-year maturity, $\hat{\beta}1$, $\hat{\beta}2$, and $\hat{\beta}3$ are all statistically different from zero at conventional confidence levels.21
+For the 2-year maturity, $\hat{\beta}1$, $\hat{\beta}2$, and $\hat{\beta}3$ are all statistically different from zero at typical confidence levels.22